Skip to main content, skip to search, or skip to the top of the page.

 If a student wishes to maintain anonymity, the exam permit number should never be given out or displayed to other students.
 Students should use the exam permit to enter the examination room as required, and place the number on exam materials as directed.

 After the exam period, the student should keep their exam permit number with their records for possible later reference.

 An exam conflict is one in which a student has two exams on the same day, at the same time.
 When this occurs, the time of one of the exams will be rescheduled, but the day of the exams will remain the same.
-In addition, the Associate Dean for Student Affairs may for compelling reasons reschedule an exam to occur within 24 hours of the originally scheduled time.
+In addition, the Associate Dean for Student Engagement may for compelling reasons reschedule an exam to occur within 24 hours of the originally scheduled time.
 Compelling reasons include, but are not limited to: 1.
 The exam schedule changes after the student has registered, or 2.
 A student has three consecutive exams (for example, one evening exam and two exams immediately following on the next, or three exams in any one day).
-There must be compelling reasons to reschedule an exam that does not conflict with another exam and the request must be submitted to and approved by the Associate Dean for Student Affairs.
+There must be compelling reasons to reschedule an exam that does not conflict with another exam and the request must be submitted to and approved by the Associate Dean for Student Engagement.

 Students enrolled in courses with simultaneous exam times are required to take up to two examinations on the same day and must be sequestered from their fellow students until the start of their second examination.

 Please report any exam conflicts to the Associate Dean for Student Affairs at least two (2) weeks prior to the start of the examination period by submitting a "Statement of Exam Conflict."